 Why do you think donation sites keep counters that display an amount or the progress of fundraising?
 It is because it shows transparency.
 And it is an excellent idea to make your donation message transparent by revealing every behind-the-scene information.

 Other than lettering, I find an infographic donation message to be emotionally appealing.
 Some non-profit organizations employ infographics to ask for monetary donations, and the conversion rate is overwhelming.

 For instance, if you run a non-profit organization that aims at feeding children in the community, you could pay for informative images and videos that illustrate the situation demanding donations.

 It should depict the plight of children without care and the effectiveness of donations in improving the lives of such children in the community.

-Meanwhile, the videos and images should not just disclose the sympathetic situation but should also disclose the positives in the campaign.
+Meanwhile, the videos and images should not just disclose the sympathetic situation but should also disclose the positives of the campaign.
 Such positives could be the current progress of the campaign, what donors have to say, and transparency in the use of available funds.

 Link to Your Social Profiles

-Have created social profiles to boost the donation campaign?
+Have you created social profiles to boost the donation campaign?
 If not, you are leaving out one of the chief donation message ideas.

 When prospects come across donation requests online, they want to know the origin.
 I am confident that the profile you create on the donation platform is not enough.
 So, you can link to your social profiles.